CesiumGS/3d-tiles/extensions/3DTILES_content_voxels/README.md

 * The JSON chunk shall be padded with trailing `Space` chars (`0x20`)
 * If it exists, the binary chunk shall be padded with trailing zeros (`0x00`)

+#### File Extensions and Media Types

+* JSON voxel files should use the `.json` extension and the `application/json` Media Type.
+* Binary voxel files should use the `.voxel` extension and the `application/octet-stream` Media Type.
+* Files representing binary buffers should use the `.bin` extension and `application/octet-stream` Media Type.

 ## Example

 Tileset JSON with implicit tiling